Perspective | Belmont could be an NCAA tournament Cinderella — if it gets the chance

 Murphy, who grew up in Franklin, Tenn., about 20 miles from Nashville, narrowed his college decision to Belmont or Lipscomb before choosing Belmont.
 “Probably the most difficult ‘no,’ call I’ve ever gotten from a recruit,” Alexander said.
 “I think Rick and I both knew he had a chance to be special.
 Little did I know he’d end up being special and I’d get to coach him.”

 The Bruins have solid young depth, but only Luke Smith, a guard who transferred two years ago from Division III Sewanee, averages more than 30 minutes a game.
-Byrd always tried to make sure his team wasn’t worn out come February and March, and Alexander has been able to do the same thing — especially since most of Belmont’s games have been blowouts.
+Byrd always tried to make sure his team wasn’t worn out come February and March, and Alexander has been able to do the same — especially since most of Belmont’s games have been blowouts.

 Which is where the concern about potentially needing an at-large bid comes into play.